noellekimiko/UF_import/README.md

 ## Notes
 *  This sprinkle must be loaded after `account` as it replaces the default admin dashboard for viewing users.
-*  If any of the users in your import file have issues, the entire import will fail with a 500 error.
-The likely cause is there is a collision with usernames or emails, but there is not yet code in this sprinkle to report which user had issues.
 *  Code may contain bugs or errors.
 Please open an issue if you find one.